shehreendheda/katacoda-scenarios/slov2/slopractice/step3.md

    If there are requests errors, you would also see the `trace.rack.request.errors` metric.
 If you don't see the metric, that's alright.
 You'll see how to manually enter the metric when you create the SLO.

-   You can use these two metrics in the SLI for SLO 2.
+   You can use these two metrics in the SLI for the SLO to track successfully managing items in the cart.

 With the available metrics for SLIs determined, let's create the SLOs.